alberto-lazari/masters-thesis/chapters/background.typ

 or create secure spaces that are kept isolated from the host system.

-More recently, virtualization has extended its use-cases to OS-level environments, which comes in the form of containers, created with tools such as Docker @docker and Podman @podman.
+More recently, virtualization has extended its use-cases to OS-level environments, which come in the form of containers, created with tools such as Docker @docker and Podman @podman.
-They are OS instances that share the host kernel and are widely used for creating multiple virtual servers on a same physical one, often by creating them from scratch on the fly from a previously specified configuration.
+They are OS instances that share the host kernel and are widely used for running multiple virtual servers on a same physical one, often by creating them from scratch on the fly from a previously specified configuration.
 Containers can be used for creating lightweight reproducible environments to run software tests, compilation tasks,